mhutch/mhutch.github.io/_posts/2006-11-05-installing-iraf-on-ubuntu-edgy-amd64.md

 created: 1162729217
 redirect_from: /node/109
 ---
 A major part of my final year project depends on using <a href="http://iraf.net">IRAF</a>, the Image Reduction and Analysis Facility from <a href="http://www.noao.edu/">NOAO</a>.
 Although it's installed on the university's UNIX Service, the servers it's on are not particularly fast and have quite a few users, so the interactive bits like DS9 are barely usable over SSH X11 forwarding.
-Anyway, I thought I'd install it on my own machine to make things easier.
+Anyway, I thought I'd install it on my own machine to make things easier.<!--break-->

 I'm using Ubuntu Edgy (6.10) AMD64, but IRAF is not 64-bit safe, so I can't compile it.
 Also it has no recent Debian/Ubuntu packages, partially due to licence issues as far as I can tell, and the most recent ones I tried didn't work when I installed them.
 I've therefore decided to document the process of installing the latest IRAF.NET Red Hat binaries on Edgy.
 It should work fine on i386 and AMD64.
 <!-- break -->